canonical/checkbox-dss-validation/README.md

 WARNING: The following steps will remove kubectl and microk8s from your machine.
 If you wish to keep them, do not run.

 To clean up and uninstall all installed tests, run:

 ```shell
 checkbox-dss.remove-deps
 ```

+This will also remove the `data-science-stack` snap as well as any notebook servers that are managed by `dss`.

 # Develop the Checkbox DSS provider